 Which Is The Perfect Bottle?

-Camelbak are perhaps the better known option, and you will have probably seen them around town or at the gym.
+Camelbak is perhaps the better-known option, and you will have probably seen them around town or at the gym.
 I certainly have.

 However, for me, the options you get with the Contigo along with the attention to detail on the cleaning (and keeping clean) and other areas (like reaching the last portion) are great.
 They also have the quick release button which is head and shoulders above the Camelbak, which although useable, is harder to do.